yasingunay/CS50x/Week 3/tideman/README.md

 ## Tips

 * Tideman was the most challenging problem set in CS50 thus far.
 It took me a long time to understand.
 * Although the codes we need to write are very short, it is not really easy to set up the algorithms.
-* Add some printf functions to see candidates votes, whether candidates eliminated or not etc.
+* Dont give up!
+* After each funciton(vote, record_preferences, add_pairs etc) check your code with printf.
 * Test code yourself with different examples.
-For some cases, check50 does not find some errors!
+* To better understand solve this problem at least twice.